 Mission and History

-Founded by René Rozon, The International Festival of Films on Art (FIFA) is dedicated to the international promotion and distribution of films on art and media arts.
-For nearly 4 decades, it has presented an annual event in March, which allows discovery of the latest documentaries on art.
-With its various activities all through the year, FIFA is committed to increasing the knowledge and appreciation of art among the public, promoting the work of artists in the fields of cinema, video and visual arts, and also encouraging the production and diffusion of art films.
-While this year’s exclusively online edition was hugely popular with both audiences and the media, the 39th edition of FIFA will take place physically, from March 16 to 28, 2021.
+Founded by René Rozon, The International Festival of Films on Art (Le FIFA) is dedicated to the international promotion and distribution of films on art and media arts.
+For over 4 decades, it has presented an annual event in March, which allows discovery of the latest documentaries on art.
+With its various activities all through the year, Le FIFA is committed to increasing the knowledge and appreciation of art among the public, promoting the work of artists in the fields of cinema, video and visual arts, and also encouraging the production and diffusion of art films.

 - Increase knowledge and appreciation of art among the public